How to Start Reading a Book a Week?

-How many of you - my fellow readers - have read a book in a week and forgotten most of the texts next week?
-I’m sure I’m not the only one who have had the same experience and it’s in fact quite a bumpy road without a proper plan.
+How many of you - my fellow readers - have read a book in a week and forgotten most of the texts the next week?
+I’m sure I’m not the only one who have had the same experience and it’s in fact, quite a bumpy road without a proper plan.

 According to many of my friends who pursue reading a book of 200 to 300 pages a week, usually have a reading plan.
-A reading plan is allowing (even) the most unmotivated readers to pick up a book and read.
+A reading plan is allowing (even) the most unmotivated readers to pick up a book.

 Here are my 3 easy steps to begin with.